Today I’m sharing 80+ charitable giving statistics.

 We’ll begin with a broad overview of charitable giving in the US, and then narrow our scope.

-Charitable Giving Statistics (Editor’s Picks)
+Charitable Giving Statistics for 2022 (Editor’s Picks)

 Here are the top ten statistics we found that stood out from all the reports and studies used in our research: